top of page

 Supervisor & Clinician

-Meet Nova, Ryan's therapy dog in training!
+Meet Nova, Ryan's registered therapy dog!
 He brings a comforting presence to their sessions, creating a welcoming atmosphere.
-With his good citizen training, Nova is learning the skills needed to become an exceptional therapy companion.
+With his good citizen training, Nova is honing his skills needed to become an exceptional therapy companion.
 Together, they make a compassionate team, dedicated to providing comfort and support to those in need.

 Nova